sciZer0/7/v/README.md

 This new approach allows us to achieve consensus highly efficiently.

-Unlike the traditional approach to POS, the new approach doesn't require stakes from Validators, and,  of course, doesn't require doing massive hash-works unlike POW.
+Unlike the traditional approach to PoS, the new approach doesn't require stakes from Validators, and,  of course, doesn't require doing massive hash-works unlike PoW.

-Specifically in this paper as an example, the new approach uses Solana's Proof-Of-History mechanism and is much like Solana's POS consensus mechanism — but again, consensus is happening without any stakes.
+Specifically in this paper as an example, the new approach uses Solana's Proof-Of-History mechanism and is much like Solana's PoS consensus mechanism — but again, consensus is happening without any stakes.

 The whole trick is that this consensus might be efficiently used only by highly-decentralized and highly-democratic blockchains, one of which, for example, the Vote blockchain is.